-Asynchronous Activities Due Date: As assigned
+Asynchronous Activities Due Date: Classes 4, 6 & 8

 Asynchronous activities are those that take place outside of the live lecture/class time.
 They are intended to build upon critical thinking skills based on material connect to or assigned for that day.
 Activities are assigned at the conclusion of a live lecture with explicit directions and completion dates.
 Facilitator support is available should there be any queries.